chetanbasuray/redlytics/README.md

     cd YOUR_REPOSITORY_NAME
     ```

-3. **Serve the files:**
-    The easiest way is to use the `serve` package.
-If you don't have it, you can run it directly with `npx`.
+3. **Install the Vercel CLI (if you don't have it):**

     ```bash
-    npx serve .
+    npm install -g vercel
     ```

+4. **Run the local development server:**

+    ```bash
+    vercel dev
+    ```

-4. Open your browser and go to the local address provided (usually `http://localhost:3000`).
+5. Open your browser and go to the local address provided (usually `http://localhost:3000`).
+The server will automatically run the Edge Function, allowing the application to work just like it does in production.

 ## 💡 How It Works

-1. **Data Fetching:** When a username is submitted, the application makes requests to the public, unauthenticated Reddit JSON API.
+1. **Data Fetching:** When a username is submitted, the application makes requests to its own internal API endpoint (`/api/reddit-proxy`).
-2. **CORS Proxy:** To bypass browser CORS (Cross-Origin Resource Sharing) restrictions, all API calls are routed through `corsproxy.io`.
+2. **Vercel Edge Proxy:** This endpoint is a Vercel Edge Function that runs on Vercel's global network, close to the user.
+This function receives the request, securely fetches the data from the public Reddit API, and streams it back to the browser with the correct CORS headers.
+This ensures fast and reliable data fetching from anywhere in the world.
 3. **Client-Side Analysis:** Up to 1000 posts and 1000 comments are fetched.
 All data processing and analysis happens directly in your browser using JavaScript.
 4. **Caching:** To improve performance and reduce API load, results for a specific user are cached in-memory for 5 minutes.
 Analyzing the same user within this window will load the data instantly.
 5. **Rendering:** The analysis results are passed to React components which use the Recharts library to render the interactive dashboard.